Use Font Display on Adobe Fonts to improve Site Speed

 But what does this mean?

 By default, a website will fully load the font type before we visually see the page.
 So we get a slight delay while the assets are loaded, this is true for custom web fonts.
-Every second counts in terms of page speed and Google are suggesting to load in the fonts AFTER the page is loading producing slightly better speed performance.
+Every second counts in terms of page speed and Google suggest loading in the fonts AFTER the page is loading producing slightly better speed performance.

 How can I fix this